-NOTE: High school students who are applying for MOWR should NOT use the “Apply Now” button to the right.
+NOTE: High school students who are applying for MOWR should NOT use the “Apply Now” or “Apply” menu options.
 Instead, to apply for MOWR, please click HERE.

 Dedication to hitting the books has paid off for one Adairsville High School senior, who after juggling high school and college-level courses at Chattahoochee Technical College, will graduate at the top of her class.
 Eighteen-year-old Amanda Deering, of Bartow County, has been selected to serve as this year’s graduating class valedictorian – an accomplishment she said CTC’s Move On When Ready (MOWR) program helped her achieve.